 Your hoops are hand-made made to order.
 I know many of you use my hoops to frame your gifts for special occasions so if you are on a deadline please let me know.
 I will do my best to complete your order as fast as possible.

 What does Liberty of London say about the iconic Wiltshire Berry Print?

 Wiltshire Berry is a classic leaf and berry pattern, designed for Liberty Fabrics in 1933.
 Like Betsy, it was created by the mysterious designer known only by the initials D.S.
 This reimagined design was an exclusive edition by Alice Caroline.

 What is Liberty's of London, Tana Lawn Cotton?

 Liberty’s of London is known for its connection to the Arts and Crafts movement and launched its fabric collection in the 1920s and soon became synonymous with quality.

-Liberty lawn is called “Tana” because it is made of an Egyptian cotton, which grows near Lake Tana in Ethiopia.
-This high quality cotton has an extra fine count giving a luxurious silky feel.
+Liberty lawn is called “Tana” because it is an Egyptian cotton, which grows near Lake Tana in Ethiopia.
+This high-quality cotton has an extra fine count giving it a luxurious silky feel.